How to Deadlift Properly

 It is true that to the uninitiated beginner, the deadlift, is best learned and completed slowly to register injury preventing habits and muscle memory.

-This article will illustrate how you can deadlift sensibly, with explanations as to how and why a mode of long-term thinking can help you strategically deadlift from zero to hero.
+This article will illustrate how you can deadlift sensibly.
+It will explain how and why a mode of long-term thinking can help you strategically deadlift from zero to hero.

-To begin with you will want to learn the movements that comprise the deadlift and learn how to do them in a slow and controlled fashion.
+To begin with you will learn the movements of the deadlift.
+Then you will learn how to do them in a slow and controlled fashion.
+This will help you benefit the most from an exercise which targets multiple muscle groups.

 For the beginner, or a person who hasn’t deadlifted before; it is advantageous to learn the movement patterns with an unloaded bar, or even to practice without the bar.

 Another tip before you start, is if you have a mirror – to practice side on to the mirror.
-This is so you can observe the angle of your back and register the feeling of having a well-arched back.
+The mirror will help you understand how a neutral and correct back looks like.

-You should be able to draw a right angle from your upper legs along your lower and upper back, or instead, you might imagine a ruler being able to align with the slight upward trend of the spine - that starts at the lower back and gradually tilts up with your lumbar spine.
+You should be able to draw a right angle from your upper legs along your lower and upper back.
+Alternatively, you might imagine a ruler being able to align with the slight upward trend of the spine - that starts at the lower back and gradually tilts up with your lumbar spine.

 Why should you deadlift like this?

-What this posture does is allows you to lift the weight on the bar to an upright position without compromising any single segment of the back.
+This posture allows you to lift the weight on the bar to an upright position without compromising any single segment of the back.

-This means you will more uniformly use your back muscles and spine in the movement, aided by a solid posterior chain stabilised by solid, stable legs.
+That's because it will use your back muscles and spine in the movement.
+This will be aided by a solid posterior chain stabilised by solid, stable legs.

 Now, the reason why it is forward-thinking for you to adhere to these techniques and movements, is to solidify them in your muscle memory early – before you’re lifting through the roof and bulging in the eyes.